-- The exclusion is permanent. - The exclusion is fixed-period (suspension), and would bring the child's total number of excluded school days to more than 15 in any given term. - The exclusion would result in the child missing a public examination.
+- The exclusion is permanent. - The suspension is fixed-period and would bring the child's total number of suspended school days to more than 15 in any given term. - The suspension or exclusion would result in the child missing a public examination.

-In the case of a fixed-period exclusion (suspension) where the child's total number of excluded days is more than 5 but less than 15 school days within a term, if requested by the parents/carers, the governing board will consider exclusions within 50 school days of receiving notification.
-In the case of a fixed period exclusion (suspension), where the child's total number of excluded school days does not amount to more than five, in the absence of any such representations, the governing board is not required to meet and cannot direct the reinstatement of the child.
+In the case of a suspension where the child's total number of suspended days is more than 5 but less than 16 school days (this includes suspensions that exceed 15 school days by less than a whole day, e.g. one that totals 15.5 days) within a term, if parents/carers make representation, the governing body will consider suspensions within 50 school days of receiving the notice of suspension.
+In the absence of any representations from parents/carers, the governing body will consider the reinstatement on their own.